List of Scripps College people

 Scripps College is a private liberal arts women's college in Claremont, California.
 It was founded in 1926 as a member of the Claremont Colleges, and is widely regarded as the most prestigious women's college in the Western United States.
 Many notable individuals have been affiliated with the college as graduates, non-graduating attendees, faculty, staff, or administrators.

 Scripps has graduated classes of students.
-As of the semester, the college enrolls approximately students.
+As of the semester, the college enrolled approximately students.

 As of the semester, Scripps employs faculty members.
 The college has had nine official presidents and several interim presidents, including the current interim president, Amy Marcus-Newhall.